Tapjeong Reservoir: History

-The reservoir was constructed during the years 1941-1944.
+The reservoir was constructed from 1941 to 1944.

 During the second decade of the twenty-first century, work was completed on the waterfront, including an "eco-park" with walkways over a part of the reservoir and introduced aquatic and terrestrial plants.

 During the drought of 2012, the lowered water level in the reservoir killed more than two thousand of the rare large mussels.